Home » Cocktail Recipes » Peach Rosemary Whiskey Sour – Quarantine Cocktail

 I prefer cocktails made with 94 to 100 proof whiskey when I’m constructing a sour because I don’t want to lose the taste of the whiskey in the cocktail.
 However, if you prefer more subtle cocktails, keep the proof a little lower for this peach-rosemary whiskey sour.

 You’ll notice I’m using a dried persimmon as a garnish here.
-In true quarantine fashion, peaches are not yet in season, so I’m making due with what I have.
-It adds a lovely pop of color but if you’ve got a peach on had, please do use that!
+Peaches are not yet in season, so I’m making due with what I have.
+It adds a lovely pop of color but if you’ve got a peach on hand, please do use that!

 cocktail in martini glass with rosemary and dried persimmon